 At the height of my anxiety, I turned to yoga and meditation.
 It was a practice that I fell out of many years ago, but my intuition led me back.
 While it didn’t help me feel 100% again, I learnt one important thing which is to let your inner teacher guide you and go at your own pace, creating your own journey.
 I found so much peace in that lesson.

-Finally in August, just as sudden as it had come, those negative feelings resolved.
-I’m not completely myself again and the past still comes back every now and then but I feel a little more in control of my life these days.
-My passions and interests are slowly coming back into my life.
+Finally, in August 2016, just as sudden as it had come, those negative feelings lifted a little bit.
+I’m still not completely who I was before internship and negative thoughts still over take my mind every now and then but I feel a little more in control of my life these days.
+The best part is, my passions and interests are slowly coming back into my life.

 This year will all be about loving myself and loving life again.

 Finding balance and letting go of the negative.

 Kindness to myself